RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 *****

-.. _AWS Cost,Usage-Dashboards:
+.. _AWS Cost, Usage-Dashboards:

-Scenario 11 : AWS Cost,Usage Dashboards
+Scenario 11 : AWS Cost, Usage Dashboards
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 RLCatalyst provides you a consolidated dashboard for tracking your AWS infrastructure cost and usage .
 This helps you to identify un-used capacity and do better utilization.
 RLCatalyst summarizes this data for all the AWS provider accounts configured.